 With an IDR plan, the loan servicer caps your monthly payments at a percentage of your discretionary income and extends your repayment term.
 You’ll pay more in interest over time, but an IDR plan can dramatically reduce your payments to give you more breathing room in your budget.

-You can download the IDR plan request forms directly from the Cornerstone website.
+You can apply for an IDR plan via the FSA website.

 2. Deferment or forbearance

 If you can’t afford to make any payment at all, you might qualify for a loan deferment.
 During a deferment, you can pause payments on your debt for up to 36 months.

 If you have subsidized loans, the government will cover the interest that accrues on your debt.
 You might be eligible for a deferment if you’re unemployed, have a financial hardship or are currently enrolled in school.